sherryli1116/finalproject-group15/README.md

 ### **3. Results**

 Using the linear regression model, the dependent variable was set to average temperature and the independent variable to carbon emissions.
 The model was ran for each city in the dataset.
-Our hypothesis - Regional impacts would be visible based on CO2 or areas of the world
-Model output - Cities in similar regions are affected differently.
-CO2 emissions effects are a worldwide impact regardless of CO2 generation
-Fossil fuels and temperature have a positive linear relationship with one another Location nor CO2 emissions are a driving factor to determine what cities have the largest temperature impacts
+Our hypothesis - regional impacts would be visible based on CO2 or areas of the world.
+Based on model output, cities in similar regions are affected differently.
+CO2 emissions effects are a worldwide impact regardless of CO2 generation.
+We note that CO2 emissions and temperature have a positive linear relationship with one another, but neither location nor CO2 emissions are a driving factor to determine what cities have the largest temperature changes.

 Linear regression model can be found [here](https://github.com/sherryli1116/finalproject-group15/blob/main/final_df.ipynb).